 Generally, an employee receives no additional pay for credit hours.
 When used by the employee, credit hours are considered a part of the basic work requirement (non-overtime work) in the pay period that they are applied.
 An employee is entitled to his or her basic rate of pay for any credit hours used.
 However, upon separation from Federal service, or when an employee is no longer subject to a flexible work schedule program or transfers to another employing activity (provided the agency and Major Claimant/Command changes), any accumulated credit hours must be liquidated/paid at the employee's current hourly rate.
 For full-time employees, not more than 24 accumulated credit hours may be paid.
-For part-time employees, accumulated credit hours may be paid in an amount that is not more than 25 percent of the employee's scheduled hours.
+For part-time employee's scheduled hours.
 See 5 U.S.C. § 6126(b).
 Premium pay limitations under 5 U.S.C. § 5547 do not apply to payment for credit hours even though the limits apply to payments for unused compensatory time off.